March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 What you need to know about the Caesars Sportsbook March Madness offer

-Please review the following terms and conditions carefully before using our Caesars Sportsbook promo code during March Madness:
+Please read the Caesars Sportsbook promo code terms and conditions for March Madness:

-- To unlock the Caesars Sportsbook welcome bonus, use the code SICZRDYW.
+- To claim the Caesars Sportsbook welcome bonus, enter the code SICZRDYW.

-- Deposit at least $10 and place a bet of $1 or more on any betting market.
-Whether you win or lose, you’ll receive 10 profit boost tokens, each providing a 100% boost.
+- Make a minimum deposit of $10 and place a bet of $1 or more on any market.
+Regardless of the outcome, you’ll receive 10 profit boost tokens, each attached with a 100% boost.

-- Your $1 bet must have odds of -10000 or longer, and the same minimum odds apply to each profit boost token.
+- Your $1 bet must be on odds of -10000 or longer, and the same goes for each profit boost token.

-- Each token has a maximum wager limit of $25, with a cap of $2,500 in additional winnings per token.
+- Each token has a maximum wager limit of $25 and is capped at $2,500 in additional winnings per token.

-- Unused profit boost tokens will be removed from your account after 14 days.
+- Any unused profit boost tokens will expire and be removed from your account after 14 days.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW